Hexawise/hiptest-publisher-service/README.md

 ## Lambda

-This service was designed with the intent to work easily with the AWS Lambda service, and in such, installing it is fairly easy.
+This service was designed with the intent to work easily with AWS Lambda so installing it there is easy.

-First off, you will need to ensure you have the [AWS SAM CLI installed](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
+First, ensure you have the [AWS SAM CLI installed](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).

 Then, create the deployment package (note: if you don't have a S3 bucket, you need to create one):